Natalie Roser Grabs Her Chest While Rocking An Orange Bikini

 “So I started working on Rose and Bare to solve that problem and provide a greater spectrum of ‘nude’ underwear,” she added.

-With this in mind, it’s not a huge surprise that Natalie shares photos of herself in nude lingerie on her Instagram feed.
-But she keeps things interesting by posting a variety of updates, not just from her brand, but also from her recent gigs.
+With this in mind, it’s not a huge surprise that Natalie shares photos of herself wearing nude lingerie on her Instagram feed.
+She does manage to keep things interesting by posting a variety of updates, not just while wearing garments from her brand but also by other brands from recent gigs.

-This included a new post from three days ago when she rocked a colorful dress.
-The post was from when she worked with Guess.
+Such was the case with a new post from three days ago when she rocked a colorful dress from Guess.

 Natalie’s dress was white with colorful designs throughout, and her black straps fell off her left shoulder.
-Natalie stood with her left hand on her neck, and placed her right hand on her midriff.
+Natalie stood with her left hand on her neck as she placed her right hand on her midriff.

-The model tilted her head slightly to the right, and gave a coy look.
-She wore her hair in a heavy right part, and kept things simple with no visible jewelry.
+The model tilted her head slightly to the right as she offered a coy look.
+She wore her hair in a heavy right part, and she kept things simple by not rocking any jewelry.

-Behind the model, you could see pink flowers and green brush.
+Behind the model, pink flowers and green brush served as a pretty backdrop.
+The update was liked more than 11,000 times.

 View this post on Instagram